Installation

 Again it is noted that if multiple agents should run on the same computer, each agent must have defined its own docker volume, otherwise different agents would overwrite each other’s persisted data, including username and password credentials.

-To execute the agent with root permission add user: root
+To execute the agent with root permission add `user: root` to the docker compose service:

 version: '2.0'